About Tomar and the Knights Templar Region

 Three blocks from the square is the location of the 15thcentury synagogue which contains the Abraham Zacuto Portuguese-Jewish Museum.
 Within the synagogue are a number of interesting exhibits from across the world.
 The synagogue is an evocative reminder of the influence the Jews of Tomar had in the Discoveries of the New World.

-Ten minutes walk from the Historic centre is the church of Santa Maria dos Olivais which was built in the mid 1300s for the Grand Masters of the Knights Templar Order.
-Santa Maria dos Olivais was built on the site of a seventh century temple and was chosen, during the Portuguese Discoveries, as the mother church of all the churches of Africa, Asia and the Americas.
-No where does the mystery of the Knights Templar seem so real as in Saint Maria dos Olivais.
+Ten minutes walk from the Historic centre is the church of Santa Maria dos Olivais which was built in the mid-1300s for the Grand Masters of the Knights Templar Order.
+Santa Maria dos Olivais was built on the site of a seventh-century temple and was chosen, during the Portuguese Discoveries, as the mother church of all the churches of Africa, Asia and the Americas.
+Nowhere does the mystery of the Knights Templar seem so real as in Saint Maria dos Olivais.

-Today a walk in Tomar’s narrow streets, a coffee in a pavement café, a browse in the shops, seems to take you back in time to an era when life was a little bit slower and quality of service mattered more than speed of delivery.
+Today a walk in Tomar’s narrow streets, a coffee in a pavement café, a browse in the shops, seems to take you back in time to an era when life was a little bit slower and quality of service mattered more than the speed of delivery.

-Tomar is a great place to try the rich red Portuguese wines and wide variety of Portuguese traditional dishes.
+Tomar is a great place to try the rich red Portuguese wines and a wide variety of Portuguese traditional dishes.
 Tomar town has a wide variety of restaurants serving great food All of them are extremely good value for money and some of them are astonishingly inexpensive.
 In the surrounding region there are some great restaurants offering fantastic cuisine and often in the most beautiful surroundings you would wish to be in.
 Once you have tasted the food and wine in Tomar, basked in the sun and strolled around the historic streets you will know why you have to keep coming back.

 Like all beautiful places Tomar has a river, the Nabão, running through it.
-To stand on the old bridge and throw bread in to the river to be competed for by shoals of huge fish and numerous varieties of quacking ducks or watch a heron catch a wriggling silver fish is a timeless delight to be savoured.
+To stand on the old bridge and throw bread into the river to be competed for by shoals of huge fish and numerous varieties of quacking ducks or watch a heron catch a wriggling silver fish is a timeless delight to be savoured.

-Within a radius of one hour by car from Tomar you can access the most important historic sites in Portugal.
+Within a radius of one hour by car from Tomar, you can access the most important historic sites in Portugal.
 You can visit the incredible golden beaches of the Silver coast.
 You can attend Festivals and mediaeval markets and tournaments.
 You can take in the amazing Golegã Horse Fair in November.
 You can eat great food and drink fabulous wine.
 You can play golf on some of the best Golf Courses in Europe.
-Once you have done this you will want to come back to this wondeful part of the world.
+Once you have done this you will want to come back to this wonderful part of the world.